Kettleness

-Kettleness, is a hamlet in the Scarborough District of North Yorkshire, England.
+Kettleness, is a hamlet in the county of North Yorkshire, England.
 The settlement only consists of half-a-dozen houses, but up until the early 19th century, it was a much larger village.
 However, most of that village, which was on the headland, slipped into the sea as a result of instability caused by quarrying for the alum industry.
 Kettleness became a smaller settlement, with houses rebuilt slightly further inland.

 Historically, the hamlet has had an alum works, a jet mining industry and ironstone workings.
 The hamlet used to have a railway station on the Whitby, Redcar and Middlesbrough Union Railway, that was open between 1883 and 1958.
 Kettleness is recorded within the parish of Lythe for census purposes.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.